ZeroIntensity/discobase/docs/index.md

 This year, the theme was "information overload."
 We took that to heart, and made a database library that turns Discord into a database through various algorithms, and wrote a library to interact with it, either programatically or through a Discord interface, as well as another bot to show the library off.
 Truly, we're overloading a Discord server with _lots_ of information.

-We used [discord.py](https://discordpy.readthedocs.io/) to interact with Discord (and turn it into a data store), and used [Pydantic](https://docs.pydantic.dev/) for serializing database models.
+We used [discord.py](https://discordpy.readthedocs.io/) to interact with Discord and turn it into a data store, and used [Pydantic](https://docs.pydantic.dev/) for serializing database models.

 ## Features